 A public organization will not offer the same kind of classes as a university or specialized institute when it comes to teaching the Arabic language: you could get the basics in terms of reading the Arabic alphabet, reading and writing the language, but what about the specifics of Arabic grammar and the construction of Arabic syntax?

 It is a universal language and is taught all over the United States of America.
-Which is great for those lucky students in San Francisco, for example…
+If you in California but not close to Los Angeles then you should check out our tips for learning Arabic in San Francisco.

-There are, of course, a few middle schools and high schools offering Arabic language courses in Los Angeles.
+Arabic lessons are offered in a few middle schools and high schools in Los Angeles.

-But if you’re not satisfied with learning it in K-12, you can head to UCLA once your SATs are over and delve into it more seriously there.
+But if you’re not satisfied with just learning a few Arabic words in K-12, you can head to UCLA after finishing your SATs and delve into it in more depth there.

 At University of California Los Angeles (UCLA) Arabic language courses will help you reach a higher linguistic level and learn about the different aspects of Arabic culture and civilization.

-Arabic professors at UCLA are native Arabs who has been trained to teach the Arabic language to non-arabophones.
+Arabic professors at UCLA are native Arabs who have been trained to teach the Arabic language to non-arabophones.
+They might be Egyptian, Moroccan, or even Saudi, and will therefore be perfectly place to impart, not only their linguistic knowledge, but their knowledge about Arab culture as well.

 With a nice introduction to Arabic dialects, colloquial Arabic, Arabic vocabulary, long vowels, expressions, the Arab world, learning a language in a university is very effective.
-You could do the same if you’d like to learn Arabic in Miami for example.
+The approach taken by the university is similar to approaches taken to teach people to speak Arabic in Miami and other American cities.
+You therefore know that it is a tried and tested method.

 In Los Angeles, there are two special lingual institutes where learning a second language such as Arabic is no sweat!

 This is an institution which has been present in Santa Monica for quite some time.
-Its main focus is teaching language students second or third languages by focusing on oral exercizes and group activities.
+Language learning is a priority here and it focuses on teaching language students second or third languages by through oral exercises and group activities.

 Arabic is one of the many languages it offers.

-If you’d like to perfect your Arabic level, if you have a language test coming up and need to refresh your Arabic, if you are needing to have fluent Arabic for a new job, you will find all the language classes necessary here…
+If you’d like to perfect your Arabic level, if you have a language test coming up and need to refresh your Arabic, or if you need fluent Arabic for a new job, you will find all the language classes necessary here to help you out.

 This institute is situated right smack dab in the center of town, on Wilshire Blvd., in prestigious Beverly Hills.
-But its location is not the most prestigious thing about it–its Arab language learning courses are very highly rated because of its Arabic learning and grammatical focus.
+But its location is not the most prestigious thing about it–its Arab language learning courses are very highly rated and are widely recommended because of its Arabic learning and grammatical focus.

 Group classes may be just the thing for you!